cloudonix/MarksUpPodCX/README.md

         * `owner`: a name to be used for the RSS "owner" entry
         * `owner_email`: a name to be used for the RSS "owner email" entry
         * `categories`: a list of comma separated "categories" according to the iTunes category list, to be used for the iTunes-specific RSS categories list.
+        * `filename` : the path to the RSS file that will be created in the S3 bucket.
+The lambda expects that the RSS can be accessed from the web using a URL composed of `<baseURL>/<filename>`.
+Default: `rss`

 4. Optionally (but recommended) configure Lambda to send you error notifications by email: